stefano-dif/thesis_egonet-ERGM/README.md

 ## Setup

 To use the code in this repository, you need to set up the environment using the `renv` package.
-Once you have cloned the repository, follow these steps to restore the environment:
+Once you have cloned the repository, restore the environment using:

 ```bash
 # Restore the R environment based on renv.lock